 Mind Over Mood

 by Dennis Greenberger and Christine Padesky.
 CBT is now being widely used with migraine disease.
-You might like to read our cognitive behavior modification for migraines, before writing your positive affirmation for migraines.
+You might like to read CBT your migraines before writing your positive affirmation for migraines.

 The cognitive based therapy process is often divided into three steps: